 CB: Phil Jones

-Once tipped to be United’s greatest ever player by Sir Alex Ferguson, Jones failed to live up to those lofty expectations and has spent most of the last four years on the treatment table.
+Once tipped to be United’s greatest-ever player by Sir Alex Ferguson, Jones failed to live up to those lofty expectations and has spent most of the last five years on the treatment table.

-The centre-back will hit his 10-year anniversary as a United player in June 2021 but rejected the chance to have a testimonial.
+The centre-back reached his 10-year anniversary as a United player in June 2021 but rejected the chance to have a testimonial.